go-lab/smart-device/README.md

 -A Robotic Arm connected to Arduino. <br>
 -A Raspberry Pi Model B (is not tested the recently Model B+, yet).<br>
 -An Arduino UNO R3 board.<br>
--A PC with Apache server intalled to use on client side.<br>
+-A PC with Apache server installed to use on client side.<br>

 How works
 =========